 Introduction

-- Pipelines embedded with multiple methods for normalization, feature reduction, and cell population identification (standard Seurat workflow).
+- Pipelines embedded with multiple methods for normalization, feature reduction (PCA, ICA, NMF, MDS, GLMPCA, UMAP, TriMap, LargeVis, PaCMAP, PHATE, DM, FR), and cell population identification.

-- Pipelines embedded with multiple integration methods for scRNA-seq or scATAC-seq data, including Uncorrected, Seurat, scVI, MNN, fastMNN, Harmony, Scanorama, BBKNN, CSS, LIGER, Conos, ComBat.
+- Pipelines embedded with multiple integration methods for scRNA-seq, including Uncorrected, Seurat, scVI, MNN, fastMNN, Harmony, Scanorama, BBKNN, CSS, LIGER, Conos, ComBat.

-- Multiple single-cell downstream analyses such as identification of differential features, enrichment analysis, GSEA analysis, identification of dynamic features, PAGA, RNA velocity, Palantir, Monocle2, Monocle3, etc.
+- Multiple single-cell downstream analyses such as identification of differential features, enrichment analysis, GSEA analysis, identification of dynamic features, PAGA, RNA velocity, Palantir, CellRank, WOT, Slingshot, CellChat, proportion test, dynamic enrichment analysis, and expressed marker identification.

-- Multiple methods for automatic annotation of single-cell data and methods for projection between single-cell datasets.
+- Multiple methods for automatic annotation of single-cell data (CellTypist, SingleR, Scmap, KNNPredict) and methods for projection between single-cell datasets (CSSMap, PCAMap, SeuratMap, SymphonyMap).

 - High-quality data visualization methods.